 This has to be more than hope.
 These results must change, or the season will end Tuesday against Cubs right-hander Jake Arrieta.
 Arrieta's a former Cy Young winner, you say?
 Too bad.
 He's the foe.
 They have to hit him.

-Let’s go through this piece by piece.
+Let's go through this piece by piece.
 Any such examination must start at the top.
-Nats leadoff man Trea Turner figured to be a key against the Cubs because, when these two clubs met for four games in June at Nationals Park, Turner reached base 10 times, swiped seven bags and nearly caused a mutiny in the Chicago clubhouse.
+Nats leadoff man Trea Turner figured to be a key against the Cubs because, when these two clubs met for four games in June at Nationals Park, Turner reached base 10 times, swiped seven bags in eight attempts, and nearly caused a mutiny in the Chicago clubhouse.

 "I haven't been nervous for a pitch of this series," Turner said.
 What to do, then?
 Electric shock therapy, to tingle the nerves a bit?
 Turner is 0 for 12 with five strikeouts.